benedekrozemberczki/karateclub/README.md

 If you find *Karate Club* useful in your research, please consider citing the following paper:

 >@misc{rozemberczki2020karateclub,
-       title = {Karate Club: A Python framework for unsupervised learning on graphs},
+       title = {Karate Club: An open-source Python framework for unsupervised learning on graphs},
        author = {Benedek Rozemberczki and Rik Sarkar},
        year = {2020},
        publisher = {GitHub},